divfna/garlicoin-dockerfile/README.md

 # garlicoin-dockerfile
 Dockerfile for Garlicoin daemon under Linux

-:moneybag: Donations welcomed at `GZkqkLUXsWG7qT9aT9SPmKkZFxcbb7YrMx` :bow:
+:moneybag: Donations welcomed at `GTGrDXcusqnvXhXhGBJEFwpwhXrSftAHcw` :bow:

 See [garlicoin.conf](garlicoin.conf) for an example configuration file.